amy12xx/amy12xx.github.io/docs/_posts/2020-08-23-solving-markov-descision-processes.md

 permalink: planning-rl-mdp.html
 ---

-> A visualization of a survey of methods (planning and reinforcement learning) used to solve (sequential) decision problems constructed via Markov Decision Processes, meant mostly as a cheatsheet, to support the wonderful Sutton & Barto textbook.
+> A visualization of a survey of methods (planning and reinforcement learning) used to solve (sequential) decision problems constructed via Markov Decision Processes, meant mostly as a cheatsheet, to support the Sutton & Barto textbook.

 <!--more-->

 ## Solving MDPs using Planning and RL methods

-A visualization of a survey of methods (planning and reinforcement learning) used to solve (sequential) decision problems constructed via Markov Decision Processes, meant mostly as a cheatsheet, to support the wonderful S&B textbook.
+A visualization of a survey of methods (planning and reinforcement learning) used to solve (sequential) decision problems constructed via Markov Decision Processes, meant mostly as a cheatsheet, to support the Sutton & Barto textbook.
 I started to work on it, as a way of keeping up with all the loaded terms, and especially to differentiate between the various problem settings of episodic, continuous horizon, continuous states/actions etc.

 I may add to this as I continue surveying the field, but will probably create new versions for specific other cases (since this one blew up).

 A word on notation.
-I abuse notation slightly in the visualization, for making it more consistent, and to deal with dot's symbol limitations.
+I abuse notation slightly in the visualization, to make it more consistent, and to deal with dot's symbol limitations.
 This notation is mostly consistent with the Sutton & Barto textbook.

 <p align="center" style="font-size:8px;">
 <img src="https://amy12xx.github.io/img/solving_mdps.png" width=560></img>